What Makes a Mom “Awesome”? It’s Not What You Think

 When communication allows for autonomy and self determination, something shifts.
 Children and teens are more likely to stay open and engaged.
 They are more willing to participate rather than resist.
 They feel respected, not managed.
 And that feeling often stays with them long after the moment has passed.

-In my many years of working with families in private practice, I have seen that when there is connection through understanding and perspective, a sense of self and autonomy through communication, and emotional safety through how we nurture and care for one another, relationships grow in a way that feels natural rather than forced.
+Over time, in my work with families, I have seen that when there is understanding, a sense of voice and emotional safety, relationships begin to grow in a way that feels natural rather than forced.

 Both experiences are real.

-If this time of year brings up reflection for you, you are not alone in that.
+If this time of year brings up reflection for you, you are not alone.
 It is something many families are navigating in their own way.

 Deborah Winters, LCSW is a local mom, clinical therapist, parent coach and author specializing in helping modern families build emotional regulation and reduce conflict.
 She works with parents across the country to break generational patterns, navigate stress and raise emotionally healthy kids.
-Her event, The Motherhood Reset, a curated evening meant to help moms ease into Mothers Day weekend, will take place on May 8 , from 6 to 9pm at Coastal Creative Studios in Huntington.
-Sign up here and follow Deborah on Instagram for updates.
+Her event, The Motherhood Reset is a curated evening meant to help moms ease into Mother’s Day weekend; sign up here and follow Deborah on Instagram for updates.

 Don’t miss a story